CarterCobb/Spy-Email-Client/docs/README.md

 ### **[POST] /v1/logout**

-Loggs out of the API and destroys all traces of the user session.
+Logs out of the API and destroys all traces of the user session.

 Example Request: